Larry Hovis: Television

 Hovis moved to California in 1963, where he performed comedy and tried to break into television.
 In 1964, he was discovered by Andy Griffith's manager and was hired to appear on the TV series Gomer Pyle, U.S.M.C., where he played "Pvt.
 Larry Gotschalk".
 He also appeared on The Andy Griffith Show.

 In 1965, when another actor backed out of the television show Hogan's Heroes, Hovis was cast as "Sgt.
 Andrew Carter", a POW in a German prison camp who was an expert on explosives.
 In the pilot episode, Carter was a lieutenant, and was only going to appear in that one episode.
 For the series, the character became Sgt.
 Carter, replacing a character played by Leonid Kinskey in the pilot.
 (Kinskey decided after the pilot that he did not want to stay with a show that had actors pretending to be Nazis.)
-In the series, Carter was of Sioux ancestry.
+In the series, Carter was of partial Sioux ancestry.
 A few sources say that Hovis was partly of Yakama Indian ancestry, but no documentation supports his membership within the Yakama Nation.
 Later, in an episode of the comedy Alice, Hovis played an American Indian police detective who arrests a fake American Indian conman.

 While Hovis was a regular on Hogan's Heroes, he also did other work in the entertainment industry, including writing the screenplay for the 1966 spy-spoof Out of Sight.
 He also co-wrote Mitzi Gaynor's 1968 and 1969 television specials, and appeared in and wrote comedy bits for Rowan & Martin's Laugh-In.